Star Fox (1993 video game)

 Star Fox received critical acclaim and is often considered one of the greatest video games of all time.
 It sold more than 4 million copies and established the Star Fox series as a flagship Nintendo franchise.
-A sequel, Star Fox 2, was developed, but never released until 2017 for the Super NES Classic Edition.
+A sequel, Star Fox 2, was developed, but was not released until 2017 as part of the Super NES Classic Edition.
 The next-released game in the series, Star Fox 64, was a 1997 reboot for the Nintendo 64.

-Nintendo re-released Star Fox worldwide for the first time in September 2017 as part of the Super NES Classic Edition.
-In September 2019, Star Fox was made available on the Nintendo Switch for subscribers of the Nintendo Switch Online service.
+Star Fox was re-released worldwide as part of the Super NES Classic Edition in September 2017, and for the Nintendo Classics service in September 2019.

 Gameplay

 Star Fox is a rail shooter in a third-person and first-person 3D perspective.
 The player must navigate Fox's spacecraft, an Arwing, through environments while various enemies (spaceships, robots, creatures, etc.) attack them.
 Along the way, various power-ups are placed in the stage to help the player.
 The player receives a score at the end of each level based on how many enemies have been destroyed and how well the player has defended their teammates.
 At the end of each level there is a boss that the player must defeat before progressing to the next level.

-Control of the Arwing includes thrusters and retro-rockets on the Arwing allowing the player to temporarily speed up or slow down.
+Control of the Arwing includes thrusters and retro-rockets that allow the player to temporarily speed up or slow down.
 These can be used to maneuver around enemy attacks and other obstacles.
 Damage is incurred incrementally via loss of shield energy before the destruction of the craft.
 The game also has a small degree of locational damage detection: if the ship's wings clip against obstacles or the ground too much, they will break off, adversely affecting the craft's handling and removing the ability to upgrade weapons.